 This is a hike you’ll want to take at a slow pace due to its steady climb.
 Even with the elevation gain and several sets of steps, this hike is worth the effort needed to reach the top of the 340-foot bluff.
 The cliff showcases a spectacular view of the Mississippi River on one side and Red Wing on the other.
 It’s a pretty trail through a scattering of trees on the south side and, on the north side, a more thickly wooded, rocky trail wedged between the Mississippi and the towering bluff.
 The main highlight of these trails is to experience the view from the top, where miles of Wisconsin’s and Minnesota’s urban and rural countryside are visible with the backdrop of the beautiful Mississippi River.

-A map of the trails is available by clicking here.
 All trails begin at the end of East Fifth Street.
 The following CAUTION applies to ALL TRAILS: Loose Rocks, Steep Slopes, Vertical Drops.
 Proceed at Your Own Risk.
 Children should be accompanied by an adult.

 Midland Trail (Moderate) – This primitive trail runs parallel to the South Trail and offers an alternative route along the south base of Barn Bluff.